allpassportstamps/allpassportstamps.github.io/_posts/2022-05-31-El-Salvador-Bitcoin-Only.md

 ### Bitcoin Only?

-El Salvador has been using the US dollar.
+El Salvador's currency is the US dollar.

->It's so interesting to see $1 sim cards being sold on the streets, where as I am used to $20-$50 ones in the US.
+>Of course, everything is cheaper - for instance, a sim card is $1.

-This changed when President Nayib Bukele pushed the country towards a monetary system consisting of Bitcoin.
+President Nayib Bukele and the government has also introduced Bitcoin as an official currency.

 ![president]({{site.baseurl}}/assets/img/el_salvador/president.jpeg){:width="50%"}![bitcoin]({{site.baseurl}}/assets/img/el_salvador/bitcoin.jpeg){:width="28%"}

-*Campaign poster from Downtown San Salvador \| McDonalds accept Bitcoin!*
+*Campaign poster from Downtown San Salvador \| McDonalds accept Bitcoin payment!*

-Although it's not used much by the locals, I was very impressed by how widely accepted Bitcoin is by bigger corporations.
+Although it's not used much by the locals, I am impressed by the adoption and futuristic vision.

 ### Bitcoin Beach

-I visited the beautiful beaches of El Salvador facing the Pacific - El Tunco then El Zonte.
+I visited the beautiful beaches of El Salvador facing the Pacific - El Tunco and El Zonte.

-El Tunco is a much bigger and popular beach.
+El Tunco is much bigger and more popular with the locals .
 There is a large pier and a busy market.
-It's a mix of industrials, vacations and surfers!
+It's a blend of industrials, vacations and surfers!

 ![hand fishing]({{site.baseurl}}/assets/img/el_salvador/hand_fishing.jpeg){:width="50%"}![bitcoin_beach2]({{site.baseurl}}/assets/img/el_salvador/bitcoin_beach2
 .jpeg){:width="50%"}